wasimwazi/story_writing_apis_go/README.md

     APIs for collaborative story writing

+## To run the project locally
-## To setup the DB
+### To setup the DB
     $ cd migration
     $ goose postgres <DB_URL> up
     $ cd ..

-## To run the project
+### To run the project

-    Rename env.example to production.env
-    Add the necessary environment variables
+    Add the necessary environment variables to config/production.env
     $ source config/production.env
     $ go run main.go

+## To run the project using Docker
+    $ docker-compose up